Thorben Dittes joined the Philharmonia as CEO in August 2022.

-Previously, Thorben was Chief Executive of Scottish Ensemble 2010-2014, with overall responsibility for the management of the organisation.
-His significant achievements for the Ensemble include development and delivery of a new strategic focus on cross-artform and cross-genre collaborative projects, increased international touring, as well as conceptualization of the innovative residency programme of regional work, combining on- and off-platform activity in cities across Scotland.
+Previously, Thorben was Chief Executive of Scottish Ensemble 2010-2014.
+His achievements for the Ensemble include development and delivery of a new strategic focus on cross-artform and cross-genre collaborative projects, increased international touring, as well as conceptualization of the innovative residency programme of regional work, combining on- and off-platform activity in cities across Scotland.

 From 2008–2010 he was Artistic Planning & Projects Manager for Monteverdi Choir & Orchestra Ltd, working with Sir John Eliot Gardiner for the Monteverdi Choir and its associated orchestras, with a particular focus on international touring.
 He previously held positions at the Musicians Benevolent Fund, Association of British Orchestras, Royal Over-Seas League Arts, and British Youth Opera.

 Thorben grew up in Germany and studied Arts Management at London South Bank University.
-He is a Director for the British Association of Concert Halls (BACH) and on the membership committee for the International Society for the Performing Arts (ISPA).
-He has been an assessor for PRS for Music Foundations and served on juries for ECHO European Concert Halls Organisations, Royal Philharmonic Society and Royal Over-Seas League.
+He is on the membership committee for the International Society for the Performing Arts (ISPA), served as a Director for the British Association of Concert Halls (BACH) and on juries for ECHO European Concert Halls Organisations, PRS for Music Foundation, Royal Philharmonic Society and Royal Over-Seas League.
 Creative Scotland selected Thorben for a three-year legacy fellowship with the International Society for the Performing Arts in 2012.